Symmetric random walks on Homeo+(R): Global stability at a finite distance

-We now establish a probabilistic version of Theorem~\ref{T: topological structure}.
+We now establish a probabilistic version of Theorem~\ref{Ttopologicalstructure}.
 Notice that in the first two cases given by this theorem, the Markov chain $X$ induces a random walk on a (finitely generated) subgroup of the group of translations.
 In the other two cases, we establish the global stability at a finite distance.
-More precisely, we obtain the following result.

-\begin{theorem} Let $\mu$ be a finitely supported, irreducible, symmetric probability measure on $\mathrm{Homeo}^+({\bf R})$ such that the group $G$ generated by the support of $\mu$ acts minimally on~${\bf R}$.
+More precisely, we obtain the following result. \begin{theorem} Let $\mu$ be an irreducible, finitely supported, symmetric probability measure on $\mathrm{Homeo}^+({\mathbf R})$ such that the group $G$ generated by the support of $\mu$ acts minimally on ${\mathbf R}$.
 If $G$ has the strong contraction property, then for any $x<y$ and any compact interval $J$, almost surely we have